 But what else can you do to prepare for both the informal and academic questions that are found on the TOEFL speaking?

-Here are seven great tips that will help you succeed in the TOEFL speaking exam.
+Here are six great tips that will help you succeed in the TOEFL speaking exam.

 1. Practice summarizing

 One part of the TOEFL exam involves reading a passage on a particular topic.
 After you have read the text, you will then listen to a person speaking about the same passage.
 After you have listened and taken notes, you will be asked to paraphrase all of the information that you both read and heard.

 Paraphrase (V): To put information into your own words.

 A great way to practice for this on your own is to read short articles (preferably scientific or academic articles) and summarize them verbally (by speaking).
 Ask one of your friends, teachers or a family member to help you.
 Make sure you use only the key points and put it into your own words.